Ship Pricing

 Winter and spring suites are $183-191/night more than fall.
 That's $2,562-$2,674 extra for two guests over 7 nights — nearly enough for a second inside cabin on the same sailing.

-Suite volatility runs at 29.3% CV — the highest on the ship.
-Holiday suites have the most extreme P25-to-P75 spread at $469/night.
+Suite prices swing the hardest on the ship.
+Holiday suites show the most extreme spread — a $469/night gap between a good price and a high one.
 The specific sailing and booking window can swing your suite price by thousands of dollars.

 Suite Pricing vs. Icon of the Seas